dailystory/docs/articles/campaigns/index.md

 > A best practice is to create a campaign for specific activities such as *Black Friday Sales* or *Free Trial*.

 You do not need to recreate campaigns to add new leads to your campaign.
-For example, if you are running a drip campaign to communicate with a new customer just add the contact to the campaign.
+For example, if you are running a drip campaign to communicate with a new customer, just add the contact to the campaign.

 Contacts within a campaign are called leads and each lead is progressed through the campaigns workflow individually.
+In DailyStory a single contact can be part of multiple campaigns.

-> If a campaign had 10 workflow steps it is possible for leads to be at different steps in the workflow.
+> It's important to note that if a campaign had 10 workflow steps it is possible for the campaign's leads to each be at different steps in the campaign's workflow.

 ## Creating a Campaign
 To create a new campaign click the '+ New Campaign' button from the 'All Campaigns' menu option in the navigation.
 This brings up the Create a New Campaign form: